 If you’re concerned about the cost of studying in the UK, explore the many scholarships and funding opportunities available for international students.
 Various scholarships are offered by the UK government, universities, and external organizations.

-- Government Scholarships: Programs like the Chevening Scholarships and Commonwealth Scholarships are available for eligible students from specific countries.
+- Government Scholarships: Programs like the Chevening Scholarship and Commonwealth Scholarships are available for eligible students from specific countries.

 - University Scholarships: Many UK universities offer merit-based or need-based scholarships for international students.
 Check with your chosen university for available options.